mchughmegan/Professional-README-Generator/utils/README.md

 ## Usage

-The user will need to enter their information in the  input box then  click the submit button or press enter.
-After clicking the button or pressing enter, the user will be prompted with additional questions based on their original input.
+The user will need to enter their information in the input fields upon entering the site.
+Then, they will need to either click the submit button or press the enter key.
+The user will then be prompted to answer additional questions based on their initial input.

 ## Credits

-For this project, I used the tutorial from geekyfaketutorials regarding index.fake and the fake function.
-For more information, go to faketutorials.com.
+To learn more about fake.js, I went to the faketutorials website.
+For more information, see faketutorials.com.

 ## Contributing

-Please follow the Contributor Covenant Code of COnduct.
-For more information, please go to contributor-covenant.org.
+Please follow the Contributor Covenant Code of Conduct.
+For more information, go to contributor-covenant.org

 ## Tests